Flash Recovery Area

 SQL> alter system set log_archive_dest_10='LOCATION=USE_DB_RECOVERY_FILE_DEST';

-In this case, the LOG_ARCHIVE_DEST_10 parameter will cause ARCH to archive the archive log destination.
+In this case, the LOG_ARCHIVE_DEST_10 parameter will cause the ARCH process to archive to the archive log destination.
 Note that you still need to set the DB_RECOVERY_FILE_DEST parameter.
 What happens if you set the DB_RECOVERY_FILE_DEST parameter and you set any of the LOG_ARCHIVE_DEST_n parameters?
 Oracle will only archive to the LOG_ARCHIVE_DEST_n locations, and will not archive to the FRA unless you have set one of the LOG_ARCHIVE_DEST_n parameters to a location of USE_DB_RECOVERY_FILE_DEST.

 - Multiple database can have the same DB_RECOVERY_FILE_DEST only if the DB_NAME are different or if the DB_NAME is same (example the primary and standby database) then the DB_UNIQUE_NAME parameter must be different for the databases